banaboi/banaboi/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luke-banicevic-30860115b/)

-I'm a forth year student pursuing Bachelors's in Computer Science and Mechatronics Engineering 🎓 from Sydney - University of New South Wales 🏛.
+I'm a forth year student pursuing Bachelors's in Computer Science and Mechatronic Engineering 🎓 from Sydney - University of New South Wales 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-world problems ✨💻.
 I'm currently into Web Development, Embedded Systems, Objected-Oriented Programming, Automation, Trading 💰 and working on my Data Structures and Algorithms 🤓.

 ### 👦 💻 Personal Projects
 - 🤖 I’m currently working on CryptoBotLB, a OOP Python project built to analyse the Crypto market